Leverage Your Local Marketing ChannelsMorgan Gertler

-Marketing is a big, vague word that that can either make your head spin or give you heart emoji eyes.
+Marketing is a big, vague word that can either make your head spin or give you heart emoji eyes.
 Every business has a different relationship with marketing — and that’s totally ok!
+We create and following our content marketing plan using the content available to us.
 Whether or not you enjoy working on and delegating marketing tasks, you should consider leveraging your local marketing channels.
 Local marketing creates a strong foundation so that your local prospects can easily find you.
 Also, local marketing is fun!
 It’s a way to connect with your neighboring communities and meet other local businesses and potential new customers.

 Local Marketing – Online